lemonlabs/slidingdebugmenu/README.md

 injection framework like Dagger would be useful in future releases.

-See javadocs and examples for further customization of the menu.
+See comments and examples for instructions of further customization of the menu.

 Acknowledgements